ldn-softdev/jtc/User Guide.md

 ## Processing multiple input JSONs
-Normally `jtc` would process only a single input JSON if multiple input JSONs given - the fist JSON will be processed and the rest of the intputs will be silently ignored:
+Normally `jtc` would process only a single input JSON if multiple input JSONs given - the fist JSON will be processed and the rest of the inputs will be silently ignored:
 ```
 bash $ echo '[ "1st json" ] { "2nd": "json" } "3rd json"' | jtc
 [